Top 10 Books

 Year: 1985

 This book holds a special place in my heart - it connects me to my dad, who has now sadly passed away.
-It was one of his favorites, and I only read it recently, finally understanding why.
+It was one of his favourites, and I only read it recently, finally understanding why.
 Now I can say it’s one of mine too.
-It’s an epic Western yarn that spans thousands of miles and feels like you’re living every dusty mile alongside the characters.
+An epic Western yarn that spans thousands of miles and feels like you’re living every dusty mile alongside the characters.
 McMurtry’s prose is deceptively simple but devastating when it needs to be.
-Gus and Call are two of the best-drawn characters in American literature.
-The miniseries adaptation is excellent and does the book justice, but reading it first is the way to go.
-Simply unmissable - a masterpiece that earns every one of its 800+ pages.
+Gus and Call are as well-drawn as any characters I’ve read.
+The miniseries is excellent and does it justice, but read the book first.
+Every one of its 800+ pages earns its place.

 At times he felt that he had almost rather not be in love with her, for it brought him no peace.
 What was the use of it, if it was only going to be painful?